DCBIA-OrthoLab/Fly-by-CNN/src/py/readme.md

 This code does the sphere subdivion.
 For example : numberOfSubdivisions = 10 -> 1026 ids / numberOfSubdivisions = 5 -> 268 ids

 ## post_process.py
-Post preocess is done after the prediction in order to correct the wrong labels.
+Post process is done after the prediction in order to correct the wrong labels.
 It takes the smallest components in the mesh (< 1000 ids) set their labels to -1 and apply a region growing on all the -1 label.